ThomasPlatts-GHub/ThomasPlatts-GHub/README.md

 </ul>

 # What This GitHub Profile Is For
-This profile is for me and recruiters who are interested in hiring.
+This profile is for me but also recruiters who are interested in hiring.
 Here are all of my personal projects which i am proud of (these range from learning curves to fully fledged projects).<br>My overall goal in life is to become proficient in Engineering, Physics and Mathematics alongside coding to supplement future projects which i have in mind.